The 20 Best X-Linked Congenital Stationary Night Blindness Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Nicholas Sala is an Ophthalmologist in Erie, Pennsylvania.
+Nicholas Sala is an Ophthalmologist practicing medicine in Erie, Pennsylvania.
 Dr. Sala is rated as an Experienced provider by MediFind in the treatment of X-Linked Congenital Stationary Night Blindness.
-His top areas of expertise are Strabismus, Esotropia, Amblyopia, and Chalazion.
+He is also highly rated in 26 other conditions, according to our data.
+His clinical expertise encompasses Strabismus, Esotropia, Amblyopia, and Chalazion.
+Dr. Sala is board certified in American Osteopathic Board Of Ophthalmology & Otolaryngology.

 Experienced in X-Linked Congenital Stationary Night Blindness